Learn more about Canada 🍁 visa, Scholarships, Free Visa to Study Abroad. Apply Now by clicking on the link below

 NOC Code: 0111, 1114

-Related Occupation: Financial Managers, Other Financial Officers, Financial Sales Representative,
+Related Occupation: Financial Managers, Other Financial Officers, Financial Sales Representatives,

 One of the perks of working as a welder is that you do not necessarily require a university or college degree but you still get well paid.
 Welders are constantly among the most in-demand jobs in Canada.